microsoft/mu_basecore/.pytool/Plugin/ImageValidation/ReadMe.md

 use the parser can be found by looking up the documentation for the pefile module.
 The config_data provided to the test will is the filtered data from the config file based upon the compilation target and profile.
-As an example, looking at the above json file, if a pe that is being validated is of type IMAGE_FILE_MACHINE_ARM64 and profile BASE, the config_data provided will be:
+As an example, looking at the configuration file, if a pe that is being validated is of type IMAGE_FILE_MACHINE_ARM64 and profile BASE, the config_data provided will be:

 ```json